Childhood amnesia: Emotion

 The amygdala (which is primarily concerned with emotions and emotional content of memories) and the hippocampus (which concerns primarily autobiographical memories) are generally independent, but emotions and the amygdala are known to play a role in memory encoding, which is typically associated with the hippocampus.
 Research has found that later memories in childhood have more propositional and emotional content than earlier memories and are rated as more meaningful and vivid.
 It has been suggested that differences in the emotions experienced by infants and adults may be a cause of childhood amnesia.
 Whether highly emotional events can stimulate and improve reliable recall (flashbulb memories) is still highly debated.

-Some studies have discovered that emotional experiences are connected with faster retrieval times, leading to the belief that emotional events have heightened accessibility in our memories.
+Some studies have found that emotional experiences are connected with faster retrieval times, leading to the belief that emotional events have heightened accessibility in our memories.
 If an event is particularly surprising, it receives prioritized processing in the brain, most likely due to evolutionary reasons.
 The evolutionary psychology states that if a past event was particularly frightening or upsetting, one is apt to avoid a similar situation in the future, especially if it is endangering to one's well-being.
 In addition, the more significant an event, the bigger impact it has and the more rehearsal it receives.

 Various findings have shown that events such as hospitalization and the birth of a sibling are correlated with an earlier offset of childhood amnesia, which may be because they were more emotionally memorable.
 Other seemingly emotional memories such as the death of a family member or having to move do not affect offset, possibly because the events were not as meaningful to the child.
 Some memories are therefore available from earlier in childhood than others, which has led to the conclusion that very emotional events can be encoded and recalled earlier than non-emotional events.